PatrickAllenCooper/FM-LLM-Solver/paper_population/README.md

 1.  **Data Fetching:** Acquiring relevant research papers (PDFs).
 2.  **Knowledge Base Construction:** Processing papers (including OCR) into a searchable vector database (FAISS index + metadata) for RAG.
-3.  **Fine-tuning:** Specializing an LLM (using QLoRA for efficiency) on manually created examples of system dynamics and corresponding barrier certificates.
+3.  **Fine-tuning:** Specializing an LLM (using QLoRA for efficiency) on examples of system dynamics and corresponding barrier certificates.
 4.  **Inference:** Combining the knowledge base (RAG) and the fine-tuned LLM to generate barrier certificate candidates for new systems.
 5.  **Evaluation:** Assessing the validity and quality of the generated certificates using basic symbolic checks (`sympy`) **and numerical sampling** (`numpy`, `scipy`) against a benchmark dataset.